tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Elf Shot

+If you’re attacking from ambush, you get a +5 bonus to your attack roll.

+---

 #### Energy

 This ammunition has been enchanted with one of the following types of energy: acid, cold, fire, holy, lightning, thunder.
 An attack using this ammunition deals that type of damage.